America’s Rural Opportunity is a series that explores innovative and proven approaches to rural economic development.

 Each instructor will curate a selection of literary works to discuss, ranging from poetry and drama to personal essays, contemporary fiction, and the classics.

-Each month from October to June, the group will explore themes running through William Shakespeare's plays and engage in lively moderated discussions dissecting the intriguing characters that still resonate today.
+Each month from October to June, the group will explore another round of Shakespeare's plays and engage in lively moderated discussions dissecting the themes and characters that still resonate today.

 This four-week series is designed as a forum for community members to gain insight into specific issues facing our society today, and to provide an opportunity to discuss the underlying values and ideas that we hold as individuals and a society as a whole.